 - Child Guidance Center

 - Mental health services

 - Psychiatric med oversight

 - Pediatric primary care funding and consulting

 Impact of Economic Crisis on Program Delivery: The Orange County Rescue Mission is very fortunate to have persified funding streams and many loyal donors.
 However, as the local economy continues to struggle with job and housing losses and the continuing rise in unemployment, we see the effect in both a rising demand for assistance with the basic necessities of life (food, shelter and clothing) and a corresponding decrease in charitable giving.
 Over a seven month period, the number of calls for information on the Village of Hope program increased 300% while core funding declined 24%.
 In order to insure the vitality of all of its programs during this economic downturn, the Rescue Mission has frozen staff salaries, eliminated two staff positions and is being fiscally conservative at all levels of the organization.

-Urban Land Institute Award: In April, the Village of Hope was named one of twenty-five national outstanding developments from the Urban Land Institute’s (ULI) Awards for Excellence.
+Urban Land Institute Award: The Village of Hope was named one of twenty-five national outstanding developments from the Urban Land Institute’s (ULI) Awards for Excellence.
 The competition is widely recognized as the land use industry’s most prestigious recognition program.
 ULI’s Awards for Excellence recognizes the full development process of a project, not just its architecture or design.
 The criteria for the awards include leadership, contribution to the community, innovations, public/private partnership, environmental protection and enhancement, response to societal needs, and financial viability.